lostintransaction/lostintransaction.github.io/_src/posts/2014-03-18-base58check-encoding-and-decoding.md

 	-> (hex-str->base58-str.v0 "00010966776006953D5567439E5E39F86A0D273BEED61967F6")
 	"6UwLL9Risc3QfPqBUvKofHmBQ7wMtjvM"

-We got the wrong answer!
+Our initial attempt produces the wrong answer!
 What happened?
 It turns out that the leading zeros in a hex string matter when the string is viewed as a Bitcoin address.
 But when we converted to base-10, the leading zeros got lost since they don't matter for numbers.

-To complete the base-58 conversion according to the Bitcoin reference code, we count the number of leading zeros in the hex string and add one leading '1' character to the base-58 address for each leading zero *byte* in the hex string, ie, we add one leading base-58 '1' per two
+To complete the base-58 conversion, following the Bitcoin reference code, we count the number of leading zeros in the hex string and add one leading '1' character to the base-58 address for each leading zero *byte* in the hex string, ie, we add one leading base-58 '1' per two